 The music student’s private instructor is considered a valuable resource for health and safety issues specific to the playing of specific instruments.
 Music faculty in the classroom, rehearsal hall, and private studio are charged with monitoring the aural, vocal, and musculoskeletal health of their students, especially in terms of over-use or abuse of the ears, voice or specific muscle groups.
 Instruction and resources will be made available to faculty who seek additional information regarding healthy performing practices.
 Music faculty will recommend licensed medical professionals for situations that demand resources beyond general musician’s health information.

 The primary factor in staying safe and healthy is YOU and the personal decisions you make.

-You are personally responsible for avoiding risk and preventing injury to yourself during study in the York College Division of Music.
+You are personally responsible for avoiding risk and preventing injury to yourself during study in the York College Music Program.

 The following resources will provide, you, the active musician, with basic information about various areas of health and will include strategies and recommendations for maintaining optimal conditions in the practice room, rehearsal hall, and on stage.